omahs/go-ethereum/README.md

 - **Expensive**: To access historical data at any point in time, you need to run your blockchain clients in a mode known as “full archive nodes” - which requires specialized and expensive hardware to scale.

 - **The Purge:** For Ethereum specifically, Vitalik recently outlined an updated roadmap for its development which included a phase titled ‘The Purge’.
 Once this phase is implemented, clients will no longer store historical data older than a year.
-Hence, alternatives will be needed to access Ethereums full historical state.
+Hence, alternatives will be needed to access Ethereum's full historical state.

 Meanwhile, data mappers and static dashboards are great for examining specific metrics and small tables (so long as the smart contract is decoded) but lack flexibility and scalability.
 Our belief is that -